CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 Confirmation of the on-demand job is provided.
 Refer to {{<link title="#View Layer 3 Trace Results" text="View Layer 3 Trace Results">}} for details.

-If you include the `alert-on-failure` option, an event is created if the trace request fails.

 {{< /tab >}}

 {{< /tabs >}}